shrav-6/2048-game/README.md

 # 2048-game-description

-2048 is fun and easy sliding numbered tile game.
+2048 is a fun and easy sliding numbered tile game.
 Originally designed by Italian web developer Gabriele Cirulli.

 # How it is developed?